Nosto/wiki-docs/getting-started/headless-spa-frontend-implementation-methods.md

 # Headless and SPA Frontend: Implementation Methods
 The following gives a quick overview of page tagging/event tracking (coupled with handling Nosto product recommendations and banners) for headless and SPA (Single Page Application) builds.
 You can find more details in the [personalization implementation guide](../implementing-nosto/implement-psn/README.md), but this page will already give you a general understanding of the concept.
-You will

 Search and Category Merchandising is separate from that and covered afterwards.